khornberg/bible.math.js/README.md

 Provides methods to add or subtract verses from a given reference and to get a distance between one or two references.

+// does this work

+show `import bibleMath from "bible.math"`
+`npm install bible.math`

+// correct

+bible.Reference => bibleMath.get_reference() => reference object

+should the main class be Bible, BibleMath, BibleReference?

+testing directory and command

+// note

+no build command, assumes the user will run through build pipeline as desired this is an es6 module

 ## Usage

 Include `bible.math.min.js` in your project found in the `/dist`.

 Use `bible.parseReference` to get a reference object.
 You can, however, manually create a reference object as defined below and use it.

 ```
 var ref = bible.parseReference('Romans 1:2');
 ref.add(10); // changes reference object to Romans 1:12
 ref.toString(); // Romans 1:12
 ```

 For those with Bower: `bower install bible.math --save`